CHELabUB/safe_resillent_CCC/energy_simulation/README.md

-# energy simluation
+# energy simulation
-This folder contians the simulator of efficient CCC.
+This folder contains the simulator of efficient CCC.

 # Requirement
 MATLAB 2024b and above